HaoYin116/FLEX_AQA_Dataset/README.md

 action quality assessment, fitness, action understanding, video understanding

 ### NeurIPS Review Results
 We sincerely thank the NeurIPS reviewers for their hard work and valuable feedback.
-FLEX received positive and competitive evaluations during the review process (Rating: 5,5,5,4), but was not ultimately accepted due to the conference’s overall arrangements.
+FLEX received positive and competitive evaluations during the review process (Rating: 5,5,5,4 on a 6-point scale), but was not ultimately accepted due to the conference’s overall arrangements.

 ### Dataset Access Procedure
 ```